Székelys of Bukovina: Overpopulation

 The population of the Bukovina Székelys tripled during the 19th century, reaching 9,887 in 1880 and about 16,000 by the end of the 1930s.
 This caused an acute shortage of farmland and a sharp fall in standards of living.
 Many Bukovina Székelys left the villages temporarily or permanently, some with official assistance.
 The Hungarian government settled 4,000 of these impoverished Székelys along the Lower Danube in the new villages of Hertelendyfalva, Sándoregyháza and Székelykeve in 1883, in a part of the Banat that was annexed by Yugoslavia in 1918 (nowadays belonging to Serbia).
-Other Székely families emigrated in that period to Canada, USA, Brazil, or cities in southern Transylvania.
+Other Székely families emigrated in that period to Canada, United States, Brazil, or cities in southern Transylvania.

 Resettlements

 Bukovina became part of Romania under the 1920 Treaty of Trianon, and the impoverished Székelys soon found themselves oppressed culturally as well as economically, with no teaching in or of Hungarian in their schools.
 There was a general expectation of assistance from the "mother country" and increasing urgency after the Second Vienna Award of 1940 had caused widespread anti-Hungarian feeling in Bukovina.
-Hungary's 1941 invasion of Bačka (Bácska) in northwestern Vojvodina was followed quickly by the expulsion of postwar Serbian settlers and other measures of forced Magyarization, including resettlement of the Bukovina Székelys to the region.
+Hungary's 1941 invasion of Bačka (Bácska) in northwestern Serbia was followed quickly by the expulsion of postwar Serbian settlers and other measures of forced Magyarization, including resettlement of the Bukovina Székelys to the region.
 The whole community of 13,200 people left Romania under a treaty concluded between Hungary and Romania, by which the Bukovina Székelys lost their Romanian citizenship and almost all their possessions, receiving the confiscated possessions of displaced Serbs in Bačka and some charitable assistance in exchange.
 They were not resettled in their original village communities as they had expected, but spread about in small groups among 14 villages and hamlets.
 Those from Andrásfalva, for example, belonged to the Reformed Church, while the others were Roman Catholics.

 The resettlement was short-lived.
 The tide of war turned and Hungary hurriedly evacuated Bačka on 8 October 1944.
 Most of the Bukovina Székelys managed to flee to Transdanubia before the vengeful Yugoslav partisan forces arrived, but again, they lost all of their property.
 Most were resettled in 1945–46 in the homes of expelled Germans (Danube Swabians) in villages in the Völgység district of Tolna and adjacent counties.
 Tensions between them and the residual German population have eased over the decades.
 The Székelys of Tolna remain proud of their history and folk customs.